 If you are here, you probably already experienced the bitterness of important data loss.
 Maybe you deleted it by accident, or someone who shared access to Google Drive with you deleted initial data.
 Maybe your business became a victim of some malicious actions, which resulted in major data loss.
 Or maybe, you’re just cautious and working ahead of the curve.

 In any case, you know what Google Drive backup is, and that backup files on Google Drive should be backed up as well.
 So you came here to find out how to back up your Google Drive data, and this step-by-step guide is here to help you.
 As an expert in data backup and recovery solutions, we will tell you about five main methods that will surely save your data from disaster.

-But first, a word of caution.
-Note that just saving data to local devices or other cloud storage may preserve your personal or your company’s files if they get deleted, but not if your files were corrupted by ransomware or viruses.
+Just saving data to local devices or other cloud storage may preserve your personal or your company’s files if they get deleted, but not if your files were corrupted by ransomware or viruses.

 Table of Contents

 How to Backup Google Drive Manually

 Here are some options for individuals to back up your data manually, without using any tools.

 For such purposes, you have three means, and every one of them works in the same way – you are supposed to copy your data – just in a bit different ways.
 All have their pros and cons, so choose the one that is the most convenient for you!

 Backing up Google Drive to the external hard drive

 If you are dealing with a small amount of data you need to save one time, the best way to backup Google Drive is to backup Google Drive locally.
 The simplest and fully manual method to make a backup of Google Drive is to copy your files and download them on your hard drive.